jmoellermath/translate-SGAI/README.md

  - Index of Notation

-## ToDo
+## To-do
+ - Setup the Projects page (?).
- - Add a bunch of `\newcommands` to a common file, so we can more easily keep notation consistent through the translation.
+ - ~Add a bunch of `\newcommands` to a common file, so we can more easily keep notation consistent through the translation.~
  - Consider adding the `\newenvironments` to their own file and standardizing those too?
  - Translate the thing. ;)
  - Have a current working compiled version of the document in the repository.